LuSeKa/Arduino_AdvancedConcepts/README.md

 # Arduino_AdvancedConcepts
-A litttle Arduino project to exemplify some intermediate/advanced programming concepts for Arduino.
+A little Arduino project to exemplify some intermediate/advanced programming concepts for Arduino.

+These concepts might be useful to bring your Arduino project to the next level!
+The code is meant to be an engaging way to showcase the following concepts in an easy to understand way:

 ## Exemplified Concepts
 * Scheduling (cooperative multitasking) using Metro